pbojinov/Peninsula/README.md

 #### _baseUrl

-## Why?
+## Why Another Library?

-Peninsula is a collection of common functions I have constantly been using over the last year.
-Instead of copying and pasting from project to project, some justice had to be done and Peninsula.js was born.
+Peninsula is a collection of commonly resuable functions.
+It was born to prevent copying and pasting common functions from project to project.

 ## Release History